Five Warnings in Hebrew, Part 5

 Some sins are small, but others are not.
 Some things we do are relatively unimportant, while other things are very important.
 This is why 1 John 5 speaks about sin not unto death, and about sin unto death.

 1 John 5:16, Believers are capable of committing any possible sin.
 This is why we are to take heed to ourselves lest we fall.

-1. Of persons; to save from death, keep alive, preserve,
+- Of Persons; to save from death, keep alive, preserve,

-2. Of things; to keep safe, preserve, Homer.
-To keep or preserve for oneself, Sophocles.
+- Of Things; to keep safe, preserve, to keep or preserve for oneself, Sophocles.

 (1) It begins with failing to appropriate grace.
 “See to it that no one comes short of the grace of God;” (12:15a).